MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Boxed vs. Unboxed types

-Last theoretical topic which we are going to briefly mention is the difference between boxed and unboxed types.
-Although it is a low-level concern and with regular Haskell programming you can avoid these terms, it is good to know what is it about when you see it in other's code or in a documentation.
+Last theoretical topic that we are going to briefly mention is the difference between boxed and unboxed types.
+Although it is a low-level concern and with regular Haskell programming, you can avoid these terms, it is good to know what is it about when you see it in other's code or in a documentation.

 To support laziness, parametric polymorphism, and other properties, by default Haskell data types are represented uniformly as a pointer to a closure on the heap.
 These are "boxed" values.
 An unboxed is represented directly by raw value (i.e., without any indirection).
 Using unboxed types can lead to time/space optimizations.
-Having always pointers to a heap-allocated object is fairly slow so compilers attempt to replace these boxed values with unboxed raw values when possible.
-Unboxed values are a feature of some compilers that allows directly manipulating these low-level values.
+Having always pointers to a heap-allocated object is fairly slow, so compilers attempt to replace these boxed values with unboxed raw values when possible.
+Unboxed values are a feature of some compilers that allow directly manipulating these low-level values.
 Since they behave differently than normal Haskell types, generally the type system is extended to type these unboxed values.

 In [GHC], unboxed values have a hash mark as a suffix to their name.
 For instance, the unboxed representation of 42 is 42#.
-Pretty simple, huh?
 However, you can't pass them to polymorphic functions (like `show` for instance).
 To allow that, you need to use constructor `I#` that takes an unboxed integer and returns the `Int` (wraps).
 You can observe [kind](https://wiki.haskell.org/Kind) (*kind of type*, we will look again at kinds with typeclasses) of boxed and unboxed types:

-* By default kind of type is `*` (try in GHCi: `:kind Int`)
+* By default, kind of type is `*` (try in GHCi: `:kind Int`)
 * Kind of unboxed type is `#` (try in GHCi: `:kind Int#`, first do `:set -fglasgow-exts`)

 ```haskell
 import GHC.Exts

 showUnboxedInt   :: Int# -> String
 showUnboxedInt n = "Unboxed: " ++ (show $ I# n) ++ "#"
 ```